 Test facility

-AIIR reports using version 10.0.0 or later, cannot be tested using the ECI Practice Facility.

 A test facility is provided to software developers to self-test the contents of test files.
 It is accessed using a user ID and password.

 The test facility supports testing of files that comply with the latest versions of electronic reporting specifications.
 It cannot be used to make lodgments to the ATO.